Tagum Cooperative

 Tagum Cooperative is one of the largest cooperatives in Mindanao, Philippines as it is classified by the Cooperative Development Authority (CDA) of the Philippines as a large cooperative.
-It is composed of over 117, 000 members as of June 2015 coming from Tagum City, Davao del Norte and towns and cities throughout Region XI and in CARAGA region.
+Its main office is located along Dalisay Road, Magugpo West, Tagum City.

 History

+Tagum Cooperative started as Holy Name Society of Tagum Parish by the Maryknoll Fathers in May 1967 with a handful of members and an available share capital of .00.

-It was branded a Finance Organization achieving Certified Credit Union Standards (FOCCUS) in the year 2000 by the World Council of Credit Unions (WOCCU), based in the United States of America (USA), through its outreaching- cooperative program office in the Philippines, popularly known as the Credit Union Empowerment and Strengthening (CUES)- Philippines.
+It was branded a Finance Organization achieving Certified Credit Union Standards (FOCCUS) in the year 2000 by the World Council of Credit Unions (WOCCU), based in the United States, through its outreaching-cooperative program office Credit Union Empowerment and Strengthening (CUES) - Philippines.